-On March 14, 2018, Henry R. (Randy) Willis was appointed as Chief Operating Officer of the Company, having served as Vice President of Operations of the Company since August 2017.
+On March 14, 2018, Randy Willis was appointed as Chief Operating Officer of the Company, having served as Vice President of Operations of the Company since August 2017.
 Prior to Mr. Willis joining the Company in August 2017, the Company engaged Target Velocity Consulting, Inc., of which Mr. Willis is President, to provide operational consulting services to the Company in 2017 for the total fees of \$59,616.
-For his service as Vice President of Operations from August 2017 to March 2018, Mr. Willis received payments equal to \$80,770 in 2017 and an additional \$46,154 in 2018 and a grant of non-qualified stock options to purchase 25,000 shares of the Company's common stock, at an exercise price of \$4.20 per share, on August 30, 2017.
-The options have a ten-year term and become exercisable in five equal annual installments, beginning on the first anniversary of the grant date.
+See also "Executive Compensation-Appointment of Chief Operating Officer" in this proxy statement.

-Except as set forth above, during 2017 and 2016, we did not have any transactions with related persons that were reportable under Item 404 of Regulation S-K, and we do not have any transactions with related persons currently proposed for 2018 that are reportable under Item 404 of Regulation S-K.
+Except as set forth above, during 2018 and 2017, we did not have any transactions with related persons that were reportable under Item 404 of Regulation S-K, and we do not have any transactions with related persons currently proposed for 2019 that are reportable under Item 404 of Regulation S-K.